junxxx/junxxx.github.io/content/post/shell.md

 nohup - run a command immune to hangups, with output to a non-tty

 ## Ps
+ps - report a snapshot of the current processes

 ## Grep
+grep, egrep, fgrep, rgrep - print lines that match patterns

 ## Awk
+mawk - pattern scanning and text processing language

 ## Sed
+sed - stream editor for filtering and transforming text

-Some task can be solved by using combination of a few shell.
+Some tasks can be solved by using combination of a few shell.

 1.

 ## Reference